moxiegirl/getstarted/content/mac/step_two.md

 #  Learn about images & containers

-As the last step in your installation, your ran the `docker run hello-world` command.
-With this one command, you just completed three core tasks to using  Docker.
+As the last step in your installation, you ran the `docker run hello-world` command.
+With this one command, you completed the core tasks to using  Docker.
 The command you ran had three parts.

 {{< figure src="/img/container_explainer.png" >}}